Signed in as:

 I have inspected and followed hundreds of wild colonies.
 I have kept bees using most conventional methods: Top Bar hives, framed box hives, and Warré hives.

-And in the end, I have two hives: one for temperate areas like England, and one for colder areas like Scotland and higher parts of Europe.
+And in the end, I have two hives: one for temperate areas like England, and one for colder areas like Scotland and higher parts of Europe,, and the USA.

 The roof is a non-ventilated roof, unlike a Warré hive.
 It has enough thermal insulation to act as though there were an entire tree above the beehive.
 (Bees live in beehives, not nests.)